Statistics: Product Versions in Use

 In general, statistics show the following trends:

-The latest version of the product is used by roughly 50% of the users (as it does take some time to upgrade to the newest version, especially in the companies.)
+The latest version of the product is used by roughly 50% of the users (and it does take some time to upgrade to the newest version, especially in the companies, so it may be a bit lower at the moment).

-The latest major release minus three major versions have less than 10% userbase.
+The latest major release minus three major versions have roughly 10% userbase.

-The longer the product is on the market, the more significant is the portion of "Other versions" = versions older than "Latest major release -3" (which is logical, given that we used to have perpetual licenses and provide fallback licenses with our subscription offer.)
-In the meantime, there are no versions with a significant user base in the "Other versions" section.
+The longer the product is on the market, the more significant is the portion of "Other versions" = versions older than "Latest major release −3" (which is logical, given that we used to have perpetual licenses and provide fallback licenses with our subscription offer).